Afghan Hound

 Often called the "king of dogs" for their regal bearing and glamorous appearance, Afghan Hounds combine stunning beauty with athletic ability.
 Their distinctive silky coat, prominent hipbones, and unique ring curl at the end of their tail make them instantly recognizable.

 The Afghan Hound is a breed that commands attention not just for its physical appearance but for the depth of personality and capability it brings to a household.
-With a lifespan averaging 12-15 years, the decision to welcome a Afghan Hound into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
+With a lifespan averaging 12-15 years, the decision to welcome an Afghan Hound into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
 This breed's dignified, aloof, happy temperament is the product of generations of selective breeding for specific traits—understanding this heritage provides valuable insight into why your Afghan Hound behaves the way it does and what it needs from you as an owner to truly thrive.

 Temperament & Personality

-Afghan Hounds have a complex, fascinating personality:
+Afghan Hounds have a complex, fascinating personality: Understanding how this applies specifically to Afghan Hound helps you avoid common pitfalls.

 - Dignified & Aloof: They carry themselves with aristocratic elegance and may seem indifferent to strangers.